-- Explains the decision. - Lets you know about your right to a Level 3 appeal if the dollar value of the drug coverage you're asking for meets a certain minimum.
-If the dollar value of the drug coverage you're asking for is too low, you can't make another appeal and the decision at Level 2 is final. - Tells you the dollar value that must be in dispute to continue with the appeals process.
+- Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverage you're requesting meets a certain minimum.
+If the dollar value of the drug coverage you're requesting is too low, you can't make another appeal and the decision at Level 2 is final. - Telling you the dollar value that must be in dispute to continue with the appeals process.